Skip to main content

 Qualified Charitable Distribution as a Required Minimum Distribution?

-This post was last updated on December 30, 2023, to reflect all updated information and best serve your needs.
+This post was last updated on February 24, 2026, to reflect all updated information and best serve your needs.

 If you’re required to take Required Minimum Distributions (RMDs), then knowing your options is important.
 Qualified Charitable Distributions (QCDs) are a useful tool to keep in mind.

 You need to know the benefits and drawbacks of QCDs if you’re already taking RMDs or anticipating doing so.
-Let’s discuss what QCDs are and whether they should be in your arsenal of tax fighting weaponry.
+Let’s discuss what QCDs are and whether they should be in your arsenal of tax-fighting weaponry.

 Required Minimum Distributions (RMDs)